toshke/vagrant-ubuntu-docker/README.md

 VBox may complain if `192.168.56.2` ip is already reserved by another network iface on your computer.
 Just edit [Vagrantfile#4](https://github.com/toshke/vagrant-ubuntu-docker/blob/main/Vagrantfile#L4) to apply available IP

-## Folder share

-By default, docker mounts will work within `$HOME/workspace` folder, but feel free to adjust this to your needs.

-Use `vagrant reload` to apply new configuration - beware this will reboot your VM with all the containers running on it

-## Port forwaring

-If you mount any ports on docker host to container, you can reach them from actual VM host by editiling [Vagrant](https://github.com/toshke/vagrant-ubuntu-docker/blob/main/Vagrantfile#L14) file ports array.

-Use `vagrant reload` to apply new configuration - beware this will reboot your VM with all the containers running on it